-John Carroll has purchased a subscription to online training offered by the Collaborative Institutional Training Initiative.
-The Human Subjects Research course includes ethical conduct of human subjects research with a focus on federal regulations.
-This course is targeted to the type of research generally conducted at John Carroll: social and behavioral research studies as well as those conducted in areas such as communications, education, and business.
+The Human Subjects Research course provides basic training in the conduct of ethical human subjects research and includes the historical development of human subject protections, confidentiality & privacy, informed consent, and current regulatory and guidance information.
+This course is targeted to the type of research generally conducted at John Carroll: social and behavioral research studies such as those often conducted in the areas of psychology, communications, education, sociology, counseling, and business.

 Courses now available include: